The Current Situation on Cape Breton Island

 Air Canada has announced route cancellations on both domestic and international routes.
-At this time, the Sydney to Toronto direct flight will be suspended between March 23 and April 30.
-Flights from Sydney to Halifax will be suspended between April 2 and April 30.
+At this time, the Sydney to Toronto direct flight will be suspended until June 22 and will run from Monday to Friday.
+The Sydney to Montreal flight will not operate this year but will resume in 2021.
+Flights from Sydney to Halifax will be suspended until July 1.
 Onward connections from Halifax are continuing to be offered, but it is important for all air travellers to monitor activities of their individual air carrier for the latest information.

 Halifax Stanfield International Airport is working with the PHAC and CBSA to facilitate and implement health-screening measures at the airport.
 You can find more information about measures underway at Halifax Stanfield here.

 Public health inspectors will be onsite at the J.A.
 Douglas McCurdy Sydney Airport and Halifax International Airport.

 Please contact your airline for the latest information.

 - Air Canada has issued a response to COVID-19 here.
 See info on route suspensions here.

 - WestJet has issued a response to COVID-19 here.

 Effective April 20, 2020, all air passengers are required to have a non-medical mask or face covering to cover their mouth and nose during travel to and from Canadian airports.
 See the measures from Transport Canada.